seumoose/CFG-Instructor-Example/README.md

 The main difference for me is that ids allowed user to be instantly scrolled to a specific part of the page.

 ### _Note_
 During the lesson, a few of you asked what the point of the `type="text/css"` actually does in the link tag.
+This just defines the media type that is being linked to the document - while this is not in the html5 specification, it is usually a good idea to include 'redundancy' just in case of compatibility issues with different browsers etc.

 # Homework
 This exercise is an extension of the work set in Week 1.
 The premise of it once again asks you to modify some given content so that it looks like the solution image.
 The main purpose of this exercise is to show off some the various CSS selectors you can use (for a full list of CSS selectors please find the reference material [here](https://www.w3schools.com/cssref/css_selectors.asp "CSS Selectors")).